sillyzzwall/sillyzzwall/README.md

-𖦏 ⸝⸝ hello , hello!! this github is mostly for pt ⸝⸝ read my rentry to know more, i aint typing allat!!! :-/
+⌖ ⸝⸝ hello , hello!! this github is mostly for pt ⸝⸝ read my rentry to know more, i aint typing allat!!! :-/

 - You can find me *mostly* around in the Dandy's world / Roblox area.
 - Plz dont cuddle w/ me if the person im cuddling with has "dniuc/dniuf in their name.
-- dont int w me if i have "dniuc"... duh (if i dont know you)
+- Feel free to int

 about ,,

-- I'm mostly known as Ze / Zach
+- I'm mostly known as Ze / Zach / Harvey

-- im a Ze fictionkin so i'd be more than happy to be called Ze !!
+- im a Ze fictionkin so i'd be more than happy to be called Ze !! + Zach i love that name. feel free to alternate between those

 - i use he/they/xe , he xe preferred but i'd love if you alternate between these pronouns

 - i use a typing quirk yeah

-- boundaries in rentry
+- boundaries in rentry , strawpage in progress

-𖦏 hey Sunny!
+⌖ hey Sunny!